Headaches and Hair Loss: Causes, Symptoms, and Solutions

 • Flaking or redness

-Irritation from tight hairstyles or harsh products can worsen these effects.
-If discomfort includes tension and shedding, treatment may be needed.
+Irritation from tight hairstyles, harsh products, or chemical treatments can worsen these effects.
+If discomfort includes both tightness and shedding, professional evaluation is often needed.

 Examples include:

-• Lupus: Triggers chronic headaches and patchy hair loss
+• Lupus: Triggers chronic head pain and patchy shedding

-• Hashimoto’s thyroiditis: Can lead to migraines and thinning
+• Hashimoto’s thyroiditis: Can lead to migraines and diffuse thinning

-• Multiple sclerosis: May cause ongoing pain and hair shedding
+• Multiple sclerosis: May cause ongoing pain and shedding episodes

-How to Tell If Headaches Are Causing Hair Loss
+How to Tell If Headaches Are Causing Hair Shedding

-Tracking symptom patterns can reveal a link between head pain and hair loss.
+Tracking symptom patterns can reveal whether the two are connected.
 You might notice:

-• Hair falls more from the area experiencing pressure
+• Hair falls more from the area where pressure or pain is felt

-Some people specifically report experiencing headaches and hair loss after stressful events or migraines.
-These clues help determine if the symptoms are connected.
+Some people specifically report headaches and hair shedding after stressful events or migraine attacks.
+Keeping a symptom journal that tracks pain location, intensity, and shedding patterns helps clinicians determine if the two are linked or coincidental.

 What Is Cephalgia Alopecia?